erincatto/box2d/docs/dynamics.md

 fixture and recreate it on a new body.
 See the Breakable example in the testbed.

-### Rope Joint
-The rope joint restricts the maximum distance between two points.
-This can be useful to prevent chains of bodies from stretching, even under high load.
-See b2RopeJoint.h and rope_joint.cpp for details.

 ### Friction Joint
 The friction joint is used for top-down friction.
 The joint provides 2D translational friction and angular friction.
 See b2FrictionJoint.h and